 I made the mistake of going with no-name DNA analysis companies that produced subpar products.
 The field of genetic understanding moves fast.
 New research constantly highlights important new SNPs, and moderates others.
 Without updating, old genetic reports become worse than useless: inaccurate.
 My previous genetic reports sat in a Google Drive folder collecting dust.For less than an annual doctor's physical and panel of lab testing, you get cutting-edge health advice tuned to your personal needs.
 Click To Tweet

 After much thought, I chose a lifetime membership.
 Sure, I’ve drawn inspiration from hundreds of SelfHacked articles over the years.
-I didn’t just buy DNA reports or reward neatly compiled research roundups.
+I didn’t just buy DNA reports or reward researchers for their neatly compiled research articles.
 I invested in personalized medicine.
 No company is forging the future of biohacking & wellness like the all-in-one SelfDecode platform.

 Use discount code GETSELFDECODE10 for 10% off: